deadprogram/cloudlife/README.md

 - `POST /multiverse?n=2`

     Creates new universes in a grid.
-Pass the `n` query parameter to set a specific size.
+Pass the `n` query parameter to create a specific number of universes.

     Returns the list of IDs for each universe that is created.